 Our subsidiaries have historically relied on access to credit facilities in order to fund operations and to service parent company debt, and we expect such reliance to continue in the future.
 Our total potential borrowing availability under the Charter Operating credit facilities was approximately \$786 million as of September 30, 2005, however, the actual availability is limited by financial covenant restrictions.
 At September 30, 2005, actual availability as a result of these restrictions was only \$648 million.
 These financial covenant restrictions may from time to time limit the availability of funds in the future.
-Although we have additional borrowing availability of \$600 million under the bridge loan (which was reduced to \$435 million as a result of the issuance of the CCH II notes), availability of borrowings under the bridge loan is subject to the satisfaction of certain conditions, including the satisfaction of certain of the conditions to borrowing under the credit facilities.
+Although we have additional borrowing availability of \$600 million under the bridge loan, availability of borrowings under the bridge loan is subject to the satisfaction of certain conditions, including the satisfaction of certain of the conditions to borrowing under the credit facilities.

-In addition, in connection with the issuance of audited financial statements for the year ended December 31, 2005, in the event that we are not able to demonstrate to our independent accountants that we have adequate access to liquidity, Charter and its subsidiaries ability to receive an unqualified opinion from its independent accountants on their respective financial statements for the year ended December 31, 2005 may be adversely affected.
-We believe we will be able to demonstrate adequate access to sufficient liquidity for the purpose of receiving an unqualified 2005 opinion, however, there can be no assurance that Charter and its subsidiaries will receive an unqualified opinion.
-The failure to receive an unqualified opinion would constitute an event of default under the Charter Operating credit facilities and bridge loan, and, as a result, we would not be able to access funds thereunder.
+In addition, in the event that we are not able to demonstrate that we have adequate access to liquidity in an amount sufficient to fund our business and to make principal repayment obligations in 2007 and thereafter, Charter and its subsidiaries' ability to receive an unqualified opinion on their respective financial statements from an independent registered public accounting firm may be adversely affected.
+The failure of Charter and its subsidiaries to receive an unqualified opinion would constitute an event of default under the Charter Operating credit facilities.